spryker/spryker-docs/docs/scos/dev/front-end-development/202307.0/oryx/building-applications/styling/oryx-responsive-design.md

 The web platform has several ways to optimized image per viewport.
 Oryx components, such as the `ProductMediaComponent` and `ImageComponent` design system component are fully equipped to render optimized images for the right screen size and even device pixel density and current network connection speed.

 It is however important to have the right images available.
-This can be done automatically which is offered by 3rd party service.
+This can be done manually or automatically by integrating a 3rd party service.

 {% info_block infoBox "" %}